piotrpatrzylas/PassGen/README.md

 # ![logo](pg.ico) PassGen

 A tool used to generate and menage passwords.
-It allows to generate up to 10 passwords, encrypt them and saved to a password-protected \*.pgen file.
-Using the same program \*.pgen file can be opened and decrypted using password provided during encryption step.
+It allows to generate up to 10 passwords, encrypt them and save to a password-protected \*.pgen file.
+Using the same program \*.pgen file can be opened and decrypted using password provided during the encryption step.

 ## Motivation